Detection of Asidan

 New patients are mainly taken care of by Prof. Abe and his staffs.
 Returning

-patients are received through the special outpatient system with stroke
+patients are received through the special outpatient system with amyotrophic

-patients appointed to Dr. Deguchi, neurodegenerative diseases to Dr. Yamashita,
+lateral scleosis patients appointed to Dr. Yamashita, neurodegenrative

-dementia cases to Dr. Kurata and Dr. Hishikawa, Parkinson’s disease cases
+diseases to Dr. Sato, dementia cases to Dr. Ohta and Dr. Nomura, Parkinson's

-to Dr. Hatanaka, and neuroimmune diseases to Dr. Kawahara, who provide
+disaease cases to Dr. Takemoto and Dr. Tadokoro, neuroimmune diseases to

-advanced medical care to the outpatients.
-At in-patients ward, many attending
+who provide advanced medical care to the outpatients.
+At in-patients ward,

-physicians play an active role under Dr. Kurata, the Department of Neurology
+many attending physicians play an active role under Dr. Sato, the Department

-ward’s medical director.
-The number of outpatients and inpatients per year
+of Neurology ward’s medical director.
+The number of outpatients and inpatients

-in the Department of Neurology is rapidly increasing, and we have felt
+per year in the Department of Neurology is rapidly increasing, and we have

 of patients referred from affiliated hospitals within and outside of Okayama